Rock The Boat Film Festival 2026

 I have a horror short film with no gore and no blood.
 Is this okay?

 For any films which feature coarse language, mature themes, violence or horror elements, we will determine how appropriate it is for a general audience during the review process.
+If it is shortlisted, it is possible it will come with a content warning for mature audiences.

 Where can I find the full list of festival guidelines?